 Every time I go to Buenos Aires, there are certain places I like to go to no matter how many times I have gone.
 In this post, I want to tell you what places in Buenos Aires you must visit.

 And you will see how different this city can be in a few meters.
 If you like craft beer, do not miss this post with the best breweries in Buenos Aires, according to a “Porteño” (people who live and are born in Buenos Aires).

 The Neighborhood of San Telmo

 Every Sunday in Plaza Dorrego, the fair of San Telmo is held, with many stalls selling from typical souvenirs to paintings and antiques.

 This fair is held every Sunday and also on holidays, so if you are going to be in Buenos Aires, save Sunday to visit San Telmo.

 El Caminito de Buenos Aires

-Caminito is an area of the neighborhood of La Boca that you can not miss if you go by the Capital Argentina.
+Caminito is an area of the neighborhood of La Boca that you cannot miss if you go by Capital Argentina.
 It must be one of the most colorful neighborhoods in the city.
-The colorful sheet metal houses, are called “conventillos” and are typical of this neighborhood.
+The colorful sheet metal houses are called “conventions” and are typical of this neighborhood.

-There is always a lot of life in Caminito, with numerous artists and tango performances on the street.
-For the most footballers a few steps away is the Stadium, which although you are not “bostero” deserves a visit…
+There is always a lot of life in Caminito with numerous artists and tango performances on the street.
+For the biggest football (soccer) fans, a few steps away are the Stadium, which although you are not “bostero” deserves a visit…

 Central and Congress Zone

-Also in the downtown area, especially on Florida Street you can see couples dancing Tango as we found this one.
+Also in the downtown area, especially on Florida Street, you can see couples dancing the Tango as we found this one.
 Unfortunately, the video is not of the best quality since we were not prepared as we are going now.

-La Recoleta is one of the most expensive neighborhoods in the city of Buenos Aires, with many restaurants and a great cultural offer.
-He’s got a lot of life and I don’t know why, but tourists like it a lot.
+La Recoleta is one of the most expensive neighborhoods in the city of Buenos Aires with many restaurants and a great cultural offer.
+It’s got a lot of life and I don’t know why, but tourists like it a lot.
 The Recoleta cemetery, despite being a cemetery, is another of the “attractions” of the area.